 What Does the Phoenix Suns' Starting 5 Lineup Look Like?

-The lineup listed below represents the Suns at full strength, which is one of the oldest teams in the NBA.
-Forward Royce O'Neale serves as the team's sixth man, along with guard Grayson Allen mixed in.
+The lineup listed below is who will be starting for the Suns, which is one of the oldest teams in the NBA.
+Guard Grayson Allen serves as the team's sixth man, along with forward Royce O'Neale mixed in.
+It's worth noting that Richards is a game-time decision.
+If he doesn't end up starting, we expect C Mason Plumlee to start.

 Position | Starter |